 ♥ Do you like this recipe?
 Please give it a 5-star rating below!
 And when you make it, share it on any social medium and tag me @azlinbloor.
 Thank you! … Lin ♥

-Basic Focaccia Recipe.
+Basic Focaccia Recipe and history and background.
 Times above do not take into account the overnight poolish time and the resting times of 1 hr 50 minutes.

 PLEASE NOTE: Prep time here is only the hands on time.
-It does not take into account the overnight wait for the biga, nor the rest times of 1 hour 50 minutes.
+It does not take into account the overnight wait for the poolish, nor the rest times of 1 hour 50 minutes.